GokuMohandas/casual-digressions/notes/joint.md

 ## - [A Joint Many-Task Model: Growing a Neural Network for Multiple NLP Tasks] (https://arxiv.org/abs/1611.01587)

 TLDR; The joint many-task model tackles multiple NLP tasks with a single architecture.
 Tasks are layered such that subsequent and previous tasks benefit from training of the closely-related tasks.
-Though applied to specific NLP tasks, the propose model introduces a powerful concept for future research.
+Though applied to specific NLP objectives, the proposed model introduces a powerful concept for future research.

 ### Big Deal: